Salvadoran cuisine

 Salvadoran cuisine is a style of cooking derived from the nation of El Salvador.
-The indigenous foods consist of a mix of Native American cuisine from groups such as the Lenca, Pipil, Maya Poqomam, Maya Chʼortiʼ, Alaguilac, Mixe, and Cacaopera peoples.
+The indigenous foods consist of a mix of Amerindian cuisine from groups such as the Lenca, Pipil, Maya Poqomam, Maya Chʼortiʼ, Alaguilac and Cacaopera peoples and some African influences.
 Many of the dishes are made with maize (corn).
 There is also heavy use of pork and seafood.
-Eurasian ingredients were incorporated after the Spanish conquest.
+European ingredients were incorporated after the Spanish conquest.